If You’re Looking for Alternatives to Root Canal, Start Here

 Rather than keep a dead tooth in the mouth, even if it still functions, many people opt for extraction to get rid of it completely.
 There are several possibilities for closing the gap, including:

-- A bridge, which consists of a false tooth flanked on both sides by crown to keep it in place
+- A bridge, which consists of a false tooth connected on both sides by crowns to keep it in place

-- A dental implant made of strong, biocompatible materials like titanium and zirconia affixed to the jawbone.
-Well-cared-for implants can last a lifetime, and can cost less over time as there’s no need to maintain and replace crowns.
+- A dental implant made of strong, biocompatible materials like zirconia affixed to the jawbone.
+Well-cared-for implants can cost less over a lifetime as there is not a need for further treatment, whereas a root canal will most likely lead to the need for more treatment in the future.

 What should I do if I’ve already had a root canal treatment?